koloyyee/koloyyee/README.md

 My name is David.

-I work in Java, TypeScript, Swift, and Clojure.
+I build with Java, TypeScript, Swift, and Clojure.

+Let's create a better future.
 <!--
 ### Hi there 👋
 I am a Java ☕️, Spring Boot 🍃 and TypeScript ʦ, React⚛️ developer and I Like raw SQL!